Kislovskiy/talks/2023_PyData_Berlin/README.md

 ## Slide 3
 When I look back at my journey, I see that I didn't know the rules for better data visualisations.
 I spent too much time on the wrong things, and I didn't have a clear vision of what I was trying to achieve.
 I was completely lost in how to use version control for my plotting code, which ended up in a mess of notebooks and scripts.
 I was sure that visualisations are unbreakable, and I didn't have a backup plan.
-I made a mistake of not setting up monitoring, and I didn't discovered the problem until it was too late.
+I made a mistake of not setting up monitoring, and I didn't discover the problem until it was too late.
 But I've learned a lot, and I want to share my experience with you.

 ## Slide 4